loicsander/Robofont-scripts/Interpolation/README.md

 ![alt tag](example-mutatormath-1.png)

 You can also generate instances, Font info (hinting and such) and kerning included.
-You can generate single instances by naming their ‘coordinates’ (A1, B4, C3, etc.), or you can generate instances by rows and lines (A, 1, etc.), or all at once (*).
+You can generate single instances by naming their ‘coordinates’ (A1, B4, C3, etc.), or you can generate instances by rows (A, 1, etc.), or all at once (*).

 ![Demo on vimeo](https://vimeo.com/109734720)